adlnet/xAPI-Spec/xAPI-Communication.md

 <a name="content-types"/>
 ### 1.5 Content Types
+Requests within this specification normally use an application/json content type.
+Exceptions to this are:

+* Documents can have any content type.
+* Statement requests that may sometimes include attachments use the multipart/mixed content type.

 <a name="applicationjson"/>
 #### 1.5.1 Application/JSON
+Requests within this specification normally use an application/json content type.

+###### LRS Requirements
+* When receiving a PUT or POST with a document type of "application/json”, an LRS MUST accept batches of Statements which contain no attachment Objects.
+* When receiving a PUT or POST with a document type of "application/json”, an LRS MUST accept batches of Statements which contain only attachment Objects with a populated fileUrl.

 <a name="multipartmixed"/>
 #### 1.5.2 Multipart/Mixed

+The multipart/mixed content type is used for requests that *could* include attachments.
+This does not mean that all multipart/mixed requests neccesarily do include attachments.

-_Procedure for the exchange of attachments_
+##### Procedure for the exchange of attachments

-1. A Statement including an attachment is construed according to the Transmission Format described below.
+1. A Statement request including zero or more attachments is construed as described below.

 2. The Statement is sent to the receiving system using a Content-Type of "multipart/mixed".
-The attachments are placed at the end of such transmissions.
+Any attachments are placed at the end of such transmissions.

 3. The receiving system decides whether to accept or reject the Statement based on the information in the first part.

-4. If it accepts the attachment, it can match the raw data of an attachment with the attachment header in a Statement by comparing the SHA-2 of the raw data to the SHA-2 declared in the header.
+4. If it accepts the request, it can match the raw data of an attachment(s) with the attachment header by comparing the SHA-2 of the raw data to the SHA-2 declared in the header.
 It MUST not do so any other way.

 ###### Requirements for Attachment Statement Batches

-A Statement batch, Statement results, or single Statement that includes attachments MUST satisfy one of the following criteria:
+A request transmitting a Statement batch, Statement results, or single Statement that includes attachments MUST satisfy one of the following criteria:

 * It MUST be of type "application/json" and include a fileUrl for every attachment EXCEPT for Statement